Expansive clay: Structural engineering

 Structural solutions are engineered designs integrated and implemented during the foundation phase of construction.
 Structural design elements mitigate soils from the upward or adjacent pressures of swelling soils through physical means.

 One or more techniques may be employed to manage expansive soil effects.
 These include designs that call for digging deep foundations or installing pile systems extending beyond affected soil depths and reinforced slab-on-grade construction with underlying crossbeams.

 Void spaces beneath foundations, created with void forms, provide empty spaces for swelling soil to move into, insulating the foundation from the impact caused by this pressure.
 Void forms come in various materials and formats, including degradable (paper, carton forms) and non-degradable (collapsible plastic, EPS foam), designed to work under structural concrete slabs, piers, and beams.

 Chemical stabilization

 Chemical stabilizers are specialized compounds that modify soil properties to create a more stable foundation for built-in expansive soil conditions.
 They work by altering the soil's chemical composition and physical characteristics through biological, physical, and chemical additions.

 Common chemical expansive clay treatments include lime, portland cement, fly ash, and polymer-based additives.
+More recently, chemical injection (potassium, acid, or acid-oil) has been introduced as a more cost-effective means of minimizing the expansiveness of clay soils, namely by altering the clay's molecular structure and reducing the soils Ionic Exchange Rate with water.